 Health care worker immunization

 Health care workers are strongly encouraged to get immunized.
-The number of health care workers vaccinated against influenza in 2017 to 2018 was 66%, compared to 63% in 2016 to 2017.
+Alberta Health Services reported the number of AHS healthcare workers vaccinated against influenza in 2018 to 2019 was 68%, compared to 66% in 2017 to 2018.

 Alberta has a voluntary immunization policy for health care workers.
 The focus is on education, promotion, and making it easy for health care workers to get immunized.